 Finally, Sundays during Advent, just as during Lent, should not be given to fasting, but instead to celebration because we celebrate the resurrection of Our Lord every Sunday.
 It is important to remember, however, there are no particular rules for how the laity should observe Advent.

-Donations Are Still Needed -- We are now approaching the end of the year and are still in great need of donations to meet our goal for the DSA for 2020. $23,767.50 remains to be raised in order to meet our Diocesan assessment.
-This must be paid by our parish if it is not raised through donations.
-If you have not already done so, please prayerfully consider making a contribution.
+Donations Are Urgently Needed -- We are now approaching the end of the year and are still in great need of donations to meet our goal for the DSA for 2020. $23,457.50 remains to be raised to meet our Diocesan assessment.
+This must be paid by our Parish from our operating funds at year's end if it is not raised through donations.
+If you have not already done so, please prayerfully consider contributing.
 Pledges can be made so that payments can be broken out over time.
-See this week's bulletin for more information.
+Call the Parish Office for more information.

-Our parish has received $4,302.00 in contributions to date to the Priests’ Retirement and Benefits Fund.
+Our parish has received $5,851.00 in contributions to date for the Priests’ Retirement and Benefits Fund.
 We are grateful for the generosity of our parishioners.
-Our assessment is $8,754.00.
-Those who can may still put a contribution in the regular collection any time.
+Our assessment is $8,754.00. $2,903.00 remains to be raised by year's end.
+You can put a contribution designated for this purpose in the regular collection at any time.
 There are additional envelopes available in the narthex for those who did not receive one in the mail.
-You may also donate online, mail in your contribution or bring it to the parish office.
+You may also donate online, mail in your contribution, or bring it to the parish office.
 Thank you for your prayerful consideration.

 Schedule of Holy Masses

 Saturday -- 4:30 PM Vigil Ordinary Form (English Liturgy, Homily, and Prayers with Latin Chant, Mixed Hymns)